5 TOP TIPS FOR CAREER RETURNERS

 Sally Dhillon, co-founder Career-Mums Partnership – helping parents to return to work following a career break and supporting employers to engage with working parents to improve gender diversity.
 Are you about to return to work?
 We run regular half-day “Relaunch your Career” workshops in Solihull, Leamington Spa, The Cotswolds and Birmingham and personal return to work coaching sessions by Skype all designed to help you prepare, plan and be inspired for a successful career relaunch.

-This blog was supplied by Sally Dhillon, Co-founder of the Career-Mums Partnership who will be exhibiting in Birmingham on 31st October.
+This blog was supplied by Sally Dhillon, Co-founder of the Career-Mums Partnership.

 Click here to find out more about Career-Mums Partnership